Exports up 10.3 pc during Feb 1-8: Official | Business

-Continuing with the positive growth, the country's exports grew by 10.3 per cent to USD 683 million during the first week of February on account of strong performance by key sectors such as engineering and chemicals, an official said on Wednesday.
+Continuing with the positive growth, the country's exports grew by 10.3 per cent to USD 7.3 billion during the first week of February on account of strong performance by key sectors such as engineering and chemicals, an official said on Wednesday.

-Imports too increased by a marginal 0.7 per cent to USD 72.5 million during the week, the official added.
+Imports too increased by a marginal 0.7 per cent to USD 9.84 billion during the week, the official added.

 Exports of organic and inorganic chemicals stood at USD 617 million during the period.